pavledev/HitmanAbsolutionSDK2/README.md

 ## Mods
 - F4 - Gravity Gun - move actors, items and props while aiming at them (they can be launched with arbitrary force and direction)\
-While aiming use . and , keys to move actor back and forth
+While aiming use . and , keys to move actor, item, or prop back and forth
 - F5 - Kill Nearby Actors - kill actors by walking near them
 - F6 - Display Nearby Actors Info - displays actor's name and type
 - F9 - Menu